Ankita0/tivac_samples/README.md

 # Tiva C Samples
-TI Tiva C Sample Code for McGill Robotics
+TI Tiva C Sample Code for McGill Robotics.
+In the format of CCS projects.

 ## Minimal working examples for:
 - GPIO